 3. Be patient with the process.

 There’s no simple blood test to diagnose learning or thinking differences.
 Many tests and assessments may be needed, and it can take months to arrive at a diagnosis.

 As a parent, I wanted answers quickly so that we could help our daughter, who clearly was suffering.
 But as a doctor, I know it’s critical to be certain of the cause so I can recommend the right approach.

 Pressuring the doctor for a diagnosis or a specific treatment can sometimes lead down a wrong path.
 Instead, ask about what you can expect, what the doctor needs you to do, and how long it will take to understand your child’s issues.

 Doctors have to rely on parents for information so they can make a diagnosis.
 You can help by observing your child closely.

-Write down what you or her teachers are seeing.
-Be as specific as possible about the behavior: when and where it happens (home, school, with her friends), how you or her teachers respond to the behavior and how what you do impacts your child’s learning or attention.
+Write down what you or your child’s teachers are seeing.
+Be as specific as possible about the behavior: When and where it happens (home, school, with friends), how you or your child’s teachers respond to the behavior, and how what you do impacts your child’s learning or attention.
 It’s important to make sure the school is sharing information with the doctor as well.

 5. Be persistent, and keep asking questions.